 - More machine than non-restaurant businesses need

-Epson’s TM-L90 PLUS printer is the go-to printer for sticky labeling in food service.
-This rugged, dependable cube can print on regular thermal paper or on sticky label paper.
-So you only need one printer for both receipts and sticky labels.
-This printer also integrates with virtually every restaurant POS system (check with your POS provider for compatibility), making the Epson TM-L90 PLUS an excellent choice for restaurants that want to print barcodes on receipts or labels
+Epson’s TM-L90 PLUS printer is the go-to printer for sticky labeling in restaurants.
+This rugged, dependable cube can print on regular thermal paper or sticky label paper—so you only need one printer for both receipts and sticky labels.
+It also integrates with virtually every restaurant POS system (check with your POS provider for compatibility), making it an excellent choice for restaurants.

-This printer earned a 3.96 out of 5 in our scoring criteria.
-It scored well for functionality—it prints on both sticky labels and standard receipt paper—and for its multiple connection types.
-It lost some points for only having a one-year warranty (competitor Star Micronics offers a three-year warranty) and because it needs to be actively plugged into an electrical outlet to work.
+This printer scored well for functionality and its multiple connection types.
+It lost some points for only having a one-year warranty (many competitors offer a two-year warranty) and because it needs to be actively plugged into an electrical outlet to work.

 - Resolution: 203 dpi

-- Label Types: 40–80 mm linerless label rolls, Epson or third-party
+- Label Types: 40 and 80 mm linerless label rolls, Epson or third party

 - Connection Types: Serial, USB, Ethernet, Bluetooth, Wi-Fi